chromebook-cinnamon/create-usb/README.md

 Then, turn on the computer and press CTRL+U to boot into the USB.

-> NOTE: The username is linux and the password is ubuntuunity
+> NOTE: The username is linux and the password is ubuntucinnamon

 Login with the username and password above.

-Once you reach the Unity Desktop, open up the terminal.
+Once you reach the Cinnamon Desktop, open up the terminal.

 Then, type in ```sudo bash /scripts/extend-rootfs.sh```